10337 82 Avenue NW,

 McKernan became a victim of the Spanish influenza epidemic in 1918, but his family continued to operate the Princess until 1957.
 Vaudeville was abandoned at the theatre after 1918, and as the Strathcona neighborhood slowly slipped into decline, the Princess became a second run movie house, although it was the first Edmonton theatre to show a talking picture.
 It was the only theatre south of the river until 1939.

-The new owners who bought the theatre in 1957 were unable to make a success, and the Princess soon closed.
+The new owners who bought the theatre in 1957 were unable to make a success, and the Princess Theatre soon closed.
 Its lobby was converted to retail use, and the auditorium stood empty for over two decades.
-In 1970, the theatre was purchased by Towne Cinema Ltd., and the renovated house was re-opened as the Klondike Cinema, but it continued to show second run movies and, when this failed to attract sufficient patrons, the theatre began to show adult films.
+In 1970, the theatre was purchased by Towne Cinema Ltd., and the renovated house was re-opened as the Klondike Cinema on December 24, 1971, but it continued to show second run movies and, when this failed to attract sufficient patrons, the theatre began to show adult films.

-A community group involved in local renovation, the Old Strathcona Foundation, leased the Princess in 1978 and then purchased it in 1982.
+A community group involved in local renovation, the Old Strathcona Foundation, leased the Princess Theatre and reopened it on February 10, 1978 and then purchased it in 1982.
 After many years of struggle, the restored theatre began to rebound, becoming Edmonton’s leading art house and an important attraction in the lively entertainment district which has developed in Old Strathcona.
 In 1999, a second screen was added with the construction of a 90 seat theatre in the basement.
-The Princess is now operated by Magic Lantern Theatres.
+The Princess Theatre is now operated by Magic Lantern Theatres.

 Just login to your account and subscribe to this theater